Vini2/phables/README.md

 ### Step 3: Map reads to unitig sequences and get BAM files

-Use Minimap2 to map reads to unitigs in the `edges.fasta` file from step 2 and Samtools to index the BAM files.
+Use Minimap2 to map the reads of all the samples in `sample-names.txt` to unitigs in the `edges.fasta` file from step 2 and Samtools to index the BAM files.

 ```
+mkdir bam_files

+for f in `cat sample-names.txt`; do
-minimap2 -t 64 -N 5 -ax sr edges.fasta sample1_R1.fastq.gz sample1_R2.fastq.gz | samtools view -F 3584 -b --threads 64 > bam_files/sample1.bam
+  minimap2 -t 64 -N 5 -ax sr edges.fasta reads/"$f"_R1.fastq.gz reads/"$f"_R2.fastq.gz | samtools view -F 3584 -b --threads 64 > bam_files/sample1.bam
   samtools index bam_files/sample1.bam bam_files/sample1.bam.bai
 ```

 ### Step 4: Run CoverM to get coverage of unitig sequences

-Use [CoverM](https://github.com/wwood/CoverM) to obtain the coverage of unitigs in the `edges.fasta` in each sample.
+Use [CoverM](https://github.com/wwood/CoverM) to obtain the coverage of unitigs in the `edges.fasta` in each sample found in `sample-names.txt`.

 ```
+mkdir coverage_rpkm

+for f in `cat sample-names.txt`; do
-coverm contig -m rpkm -1 sample1_R1.fastq.gz -2 sample1_R2.fastq.gz -r edges.fasta -t 64 --output-file coverage_rpkm/sample1_rpkm.tsv
+  coverm contig -m rpkm -1 reads/"$f"_R1.fastq.gz -2 reads/"$f"_R2.fastq.gz -r edges.fasta -t 64 --output-file coverage_rpkm/"$f"_rpkm.tsv
 ```

 This command will produce a coverage file for each sample.
-You can combine the coverage values of multiple samples into one file using the `combine_cov.py` script found in `phables_utils/support/`.
-The output file will be `coverage.tsv` where each row represents a unitig and each column represents a sample.
+You can combine the coverage values of multiple samples into one file by running the `combine_cov.py` script found in `phables_utils/support/` as follows.

 ```
 python combine_cov.py --covpath coverage_rpkm --output <output_path>
 ```

+The output file will be `coverage.tsv` where each row represents a unitig and each column represents a sample.

 ### Step 5: Scan unitig sequences for single-copy marker genes and PHROGs